danduma/ReviewBuilder/README.md

 # ReviewBuilder
-A collection of tools for automating parts of a Systematic Review of scientific literature.
+A collection of tools for automating parts of a [systematic review](https://consumers.cochrane.org/what-systematic-review) of scientific literature.

 Currently supports one use case: creating a bibtex file with the results of a Google Scholar search and augmenting the metadata for each result by retrieving its abstract and finding [Open Access](https://en.wikipedia.org/wiki/Open_access) versions of the paper on the web, including preprints.